Hans Ehrenberg: 1883–1914

 Hans Ehrenberg was born into a liberal Jewish family, the eldest of three children.
 His parents were Emilie (née Fischel) and Otto Ehrenberg, brother of Victor Ehrenberg, a German jurist, and Richard Ehrenberg, a German economist.
-His younger brothers were Paul Ehrenberg and the historian Victor Ehrenberg, father of British historian Geoffrey and physicist Lewis Elton.
+His younger brothers were Paul Ehrenberg and the historian Victor Ehrenberg, father of British historian Sir Geoffrey Elton and physicist Lewis Elton.
 From 1898 to 1900, he attended the Christianeum in Altona.
 After his graduation exam at the Wilhelm Gymnasium in Hamburg in 1902, he studied economics, law and political studies (Rechtswissenschaften und Staatswissenschaften) in Göttingen, Berlin, Heidelberg and Munich.
 His attitude towards workers was already clear by 1906, when he wrote his Ph.D. dissertation on the situation of steel workers (Hüttenarbeiter) in the Ruhr Valley.
 After his military service in 1907–1908, he continued his studies in philosophy and completed his doctorate in Heidelberg in 1909 and habilitation in 1910.
-During this time he attended international peace conferences as an invited speaker.
 He first became a private docent, then a professor of philosophy at the University of Heidelberg.
-His philosophical interests included the landscape of peace, the common good, truth, goodness and liberation.
+His philosophical interests included the landscape of peace, truth, goodness and liberation.
 Ehrenberg was baptised as a Protestant Christian in Berlin in 1911.
 Around this time, he developed a close friendship with his cousin Franz Rosenzweig, and with Eugen Rosenstock-Huessy, Viktor von Weizsäcker, and Martin Buber.
 Rosenzweig later claimed that "Ehrenberg was my real teacher in philosophy".
 In 1913, he married Else Anna Zimmermann (1890–1970), a linguist, teacher and descendant of Martin Luther.
 They had two children, Juliane and Andreas.
 One of his uncles was Victor Mordechai Goldschmidt.
 One of his cousins, Hedwig Ehrenberg, studied physics and mathematics at the University of Goettingen, where she met and later married Max Born.
 Hans Ehrenberg, with Franz Rosenzweig and Eugen Rosenstock, was in regular correspondence with Louis D Brandeis through the friendship of their maternal families.
 In view of Hans Ehrenberg's father's and uncles' relatives, friends and acquaintances, and their travels over the lands and voyages across the seas and oceans, the reach of his communications extended to a world-wide network in many countries in all continents.